Patrick Charles Douglas Boswell

 From my own research and with the help of John Boswell, I was able to track the history of the table from 1746 until now.
 Tracking the table and its owners, the places it lived and how it got there, what those places were like at the time and what was written at the table is the focus of my story.
 Most of it is set in colonial Australia where Annabella Boswell and her Journal are well known to historians researching Australian colonial history.
 This nearly 300 year old table really has a remarkable history.

-Carolyn has kindly allowed her book to be available for download as a pdf document HERE
+Carolyn has kindly allowed her book to be available for download as a pdf document.
+This has now been updated HERE

 More Information below